jupyter/nbdime/docs/source/index.rst

 To use the web-based GUI viewers of notebook diffs, call::

     nbdime-web [ref [ref]]

+.. versionadded:: 0.3

+    support for passing git refs to nbdime commands

 .. figure:: images/nbdiff-web.png
    :alt: example of nbdime's content-aware diff